MChaus/SDF-deep-learning/README.md

 [LearningRateSchedule](source/learning_rate.py) - implementation of learning rate decay.

 [SDFSamples](source/sdf_samples.py) - implements dataset of sampled points with SDF.
-EEach data sample represents a set of points for a single object.
+Each data sample represents a set of points for a single object.
 Reads and returns points on demand.

 [DeepSDFTrainer](source/deep_sdf_trainer.py) - class that implements the training process of the network.